m-adnan8080/ansible-k8s-cluster/README.md

 This repo is used ansible to setup multinodes Kubernetes cluster in virtual machines or bare-metal servers.
 Tested on Debian / Redhat Family linux server to setup K8S cluster version 1.21.4-0.

 ## Tools requirement
-- Git to clone the repository
+- Git
-- SSH connection / passwordless authentication between ansible host and server
+- OpenSSH client and SSH Keys for passwordless authentication between ansible host and servers
 - Ansible 2.7 or greater
-- For local testing in Vagrant or Libvirt-QEMU (cp Vagrantfile-virtualbox Vagrantfile)
+- For local testing in Vagrant or Libvirt-QEMU

 ## Setup
 - Provide username amd nodes DNS/IP address information in ./hosts file.